rafalbednarczuk/curved_navigation_bar/README.md

 `buttonBackgroundColor`: background color of floating button, default same as color attribute\
 `backgroundColor`: Color of NavigationBar's background, default Colors.blueAccent\
 `onTap`: Function handling taps on items\
+`onLongPress`: Function handling on long press on item if it's active\
 `animationCurve`: Curves interpolating button change animation, default Curves.easeOutCubic\
 `animationDuration`: Duration of button change animation, default Duration(milliseconds: 600)\
 `height`: Height of NavigationBar, min 0.0, max 75.0\
 `letIndexChange`: Function which takes page index as argument and returns bool.
 If function returns false then page is not changed on button tap.
 It returns true by default\

 ### Change page programmatically